helena69hme/Git/week2/lesson_plan.md

 5. Do an exercise (to basically repeat what was showed before with the slides and all):
    1. create repo `class_example`, both locally and on github
-   2. in master, create file `fruits.txt`, add the names of 3 fruits, one per line, Commit your changes.
+   2. in main, create file `fruits.txt`, add the names of 3 fruits, one per line, Commit your changes.
-   3. push `master` to github
+   3. push `main` to github
-   4. from `master`, create branch `feature/fruits`, modify the name of the second fruit and add two new fruits at the end of the file (one per line)
+   4. from `main`, create branch `feature/fruits`, modify the name of the second fruit and add two new fruits at the end of the file (one per line)
-   5. on github, on branch `master`, change the name of the second fruit in the file `fruits.txt`
+   5. on github, on branch `main`, change the name of the second fruit in the file `fruits.txt`
-   6. update your local branch `feature/fruits` with the contents of `master`
+   6. update your local branch `feature/fruits` with the contents of `main`
    7. push `feature/fruits` to github
-   8. create pull request to merge `feature/fruits` into `master`
+   8. create pull request to merge `feature/fruits` into `main`

 6. Git diff and git stash: